 - 1 small bunch of chives

 - Medium handful of cilantro (about ⅓ cup)

 - 1 clove garlic, roughly chopped

 - In a blender or bowl of a food processor, combine all of the ingredients, starting with just 1/4 cup buttermilk.
 Blend for 10 seconds.
 Check the consistency and if you’d like it thinner, blend in additional buttermilk, 1 tablespoon at a time until the dressing reaches desired consistency.
 Use less buttermilk if you’re looking for chipotle ranch dip and more buttermilk for dressing.

-- Store in a sealed container or jar in the refrigerator for up to 3 weeks.
+Storage: Store dressing in a sealed container or jar in the refrigerator for up to 3 weeks.

 Yum!
 I have some leftover chipotle peppers from making chipotle mayo and was wondering what to do with them…this is perfect!!

 Love the addition of chipotle peppers!
 This sounds great!!

 ummm, i’m obsessed w/ ranch dressing. this looks perfect.

 Could I use parsley instead of cilantro (please!)?